 My dream was always to make movies.
 And I’ve been lucky enough to be able to do that from an early age, whether it was shooting/editing documentaries or getting to produce/edit one at the age of 20 (Adventures of Serial Buddies).
 Now that I’m in my 30s, I’m blessed enough to have directed my own.
 My first feature film is called Love Market and the official summary is: An uninspired lawyer, his enthusiastic protégé, and an aspiring musician look for romance and meaning in Downtown Los Angeles.
 Throughout their interwoven journeys, the three are forced to face their pasts and rethink their futures as they encounter timeless art, unrequited love, and pogo sticks.
 After delays caused by the pandemic, I’m please that it’s finally out in the world (available to rent/watch on Amazon).

-Currently, I’m finishing post production on my second feature film called A Bogotá Trip, which is set in Bogotá, Colombia.
+Currently, my second feature film called A Bogotá Trip, which is set in Bogotá, Colombia, was picked up for distribution by House of Film (more details to come).
 It’s about Neel who’s turning 35 and still hasn’t found purpose in life.
 Even if he did, he doesn’t have anyone to share life’s beautiful moments with.
 That’s why he hopes that a trip to Bogota provides the spark he needs.
 Meanwhile, Violet brings her two best friends to Colombia to recreate the fun she had there while studying abroad.
 Their worlds collide when they bump into each other, but growing closer could spell disaster for their lives back home.